LAKE HARMONY, Pa. — After spending the afternoon on Jack Frost Mountain, The Videographer and I headed for

 Skiing down Bunny Schuss

 So much for the Golden Hour.
-Wiley with Pocono Raceway in the background.
+The Videographer with Pocono Raceway in the background.

 As the sun set, we started getting cold again and finished off the second part of our snow day.
 We returned my skis, stopped at the Pocono Interchange McDonald’s, and headed back to York.